 The Quality Control team is in charge of visually checking for color, odor and texture of the fillet, so that you receive only the highest quality product.

 The cold chain is maintained from the moment the fish leaves the municipality of Hobo, to the moment it arrives to the city of Bogota, where it is then flown to the United States.

-Piscicola El Rosario is a very important partner in our network of farms and processing plants in helping us grow and guarantee continuity of supply.
-Because our fish are grown in a variety of locations, we are better able to avoid unexpected obstacles or delays, such as local weather or transportation issues.
-This allows us the flexibility to substitute any days' harvest.
-Despite our complex structure, our proprietary and third party tracking systems enable us to trace each fish back to the source.
+Because our fish are grown in a variety of locations, we are better able to avoid unexpected obstacles or delays due to weather or transportation issues.
+Expanding our tilapia network allows us the flexibility to substitute any day's harvest.
+Despite our complex structure, our tracking systems enable us to track every fish all the way back to the source.